SLO | EN

 Objectives and competences

-The aim of the subject is to acquire knowledge and skills about functions of police in contemporary societies, and to understand the nature of police work.
-Students get the knowledge about different concepts of contemporary policing, including the concept of plural policing and understand causes of police deviance .
-Acquire skills for managing security (police) organizations.
+The aim of the subject is to acquire knowledge and skills about the role of police in contemporary societies, and to understand the nature of police work.
+Students learn the consequences of the nature of police work, forms and causes of police deviance, as well as various concepts of contemporary policing, including the concept of plural policing.

 Content (Syllabus outline)